Australia's weather radars

-Overview

-Australia's weather radars are operated by the Bureau of Meteorology, an executive agency of the Australian Government.
+The majority of Australia's weather radars are operated by the Bureau of Meteorology (BoM), an executive agency of the Australian Government.
 The radar network is continually being upgraded with new technology such as doppler and dual polarisation to provide better now-casting.
-Doppler radars are able to detect the movement of precipitation, making it very useful in detecting damaging winds associated with precipitation, and determining if a thunderstorm has a rotating updraft, a key indicator of the presence of the most dangerous type of thunderstorm, a supercell.
+Doppler weather radars are able to detect the movement of precipitation, making it very useful in detecting damaging winds associated with precipitation, and determining if a thunderstorm has a rotating updraft, a key indicator of the presence of the most dangerous type of thunderstorm, a supercell.

 The new dual polarisation radars give forecasters the ability to: